 Choosing a Lens

 So, how to decide?
 Rather than thinking first about the lenses themselves think first about your photography.
-After all, you aren’t looking for The World’s Best Lens – you are looking for the lens that works best for you.
+After all, you aren’t looking for The World’s Best Lens – you are looking for the lens that works best for your photography.
 How do you shoot?
 What subjects do you shoot?
 In what conditions do you shoot?
 What do you do with your photographs?
 How would any of these lenses fit into your current collection of equipment or the setup you are gradually acquiring?
-Here are a couple of hypothetical cases – though they represent real photographic situations:
+Here are some sample hypothetical cases – though they represent real photographic situations:

 This photographer often works indoors in low light and may or may not be able to use flash, often shooting at larger apertures and working handheld.
 The need here might be to expand the functionality around the “normal” 50mm focal length with a more flexible zoom that still has as large an aperture as possible.
 The larger aperture permits photography of moving subjects in slightly lower light without a flash, the 24mm wide end lets the photographer work in tight interior situations (among other things), and 70mm is enough to get a bit more reach.
 This photographer might also use one of the 70-200mm L zooms, and might even have two bodies, one with each lens, making overlapping focal lengths somewhat redundant.
 While IS might be “nice” on such a lens, expanding its usefulness a bit in some low light situations, this photographer might simply add a flash.
 It may also be the case that this photographer isn’t too concerned about the weight and bulk of the equipment.
 The 24-70 f/2.8 sounds like it might be a great choice here.

 This photographer most often works in good light, or with static subjects in lower light, and tends toward using smaller apertures – perhaps this person is an outdoor photographer.
 The photographer may shoot handheld on occasion, but may also frequently work from a tripod.
 This photographer’s issue in low light is perhaps more the ability to hand hold the camera than it is to stop action.
 Or perhaps this photographer pairs large aperture primes with the smaller aperture zoom.
 The 24mm wide end is useful for some shots here, too, but the 105mm focal length reduces the need to switch lenses as often when a longer focal length is needed – and some photographers might get along with just this lens in some situations.
 This photographer may pair the lens with one of the 70-200mm zooms, too, but perhaps likes overlapping focal lengths, which also can reduce the need to make lens changes or use lenses at the extremes of their focal length range.
+Or our shooter might entirely bypass the 70-200 zooms, and instead work with a 100-400.
 If our photographer is an outdoor shooter, the smaller/lighter lens with larger focal length coverage may appeal in terms of lightening the load of equipment.
 The subjects that this photographer shoots rarely reveal the increased vignetting/barrel distortion at 24mm, and when this is an issue a post-processing fix can work.
 The 24-105 f/4 IS sounds like it might be a great choice here.

 In the end, one talented and skillful photographer might choose the f/2.8 24-70 as the better lens for his/her work, another might find that the f/4 24-70 makes the most sense, and a third equally talented and skillful photographer might choose the 24-105.